McDonald's says terms of former CEO's separation based on fraudulent statements

 In his response to McDonald's lawsuit, Easterbrook had claimed that the company had information about his relationships when it negotiated his severance package, adding that he deleted evidence from his company phone, but the evidence remained in the company e-mail account stored on the firm's servers.

 "When McDonald's investigated, Steve Easterbrook lied.
-He violated the company's policies, disrespected its values, and abused the trust of his co-workers, the Board, our franchisees, and our shareholders," a company spokesman said on Monday.
+He violated the company's policies, disrespected its values, and abused the trust of his co-workers, the Board, our franchisees, and our shareholders," the company said on Monday.

+A lawyer representing Easterbrook did not respond to Reuters request for comment.

 (Reporting by Aakriti Bhalla, Bhargav Acharya in Bengaluru; Editing by Saumyadeb Chakrabarty)